saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

       1. Master Node that coordinates the cluster.
       2. Worker Node where the application runs.

-## Nodes Overview & Component Roles in a Kubernetes Cluster

 ### Master Node(Control-Plane)

 **The master is responsible  for exposing the application program interface (API), scheduling the deployments and managing the overall cluster.** The **Master Node** consists of various components including..